-A kitchen island can really help to enhance the cooking experience by providing a central space to operate within the room.
+Design a kitchen island that can really help to enhance the cooking experience by providing a central space to operate within the room.

 The island should feature plenty of space upon which to keep food and appliances, for preparation such as chopping, mixing and blending.
 A sink can also be a helpful addition to your island, as it will create a smooth process between washing food and preparing it for the dish.

-Installing a wine rack or cooler into the unit can help to promote the social element; having wine easily to hand whilst entertaining will keep the party together seamlessly – as well as being an aesthetically appealing form of storage.
+Installing an integrated wine rack or cooler into the unit can help to promote the social element; having wine easily to hand whilst entertaining will keep the party together seamlessly – as well as being an aesthetically appealing form of storage.

-Seating is also an important point to consider.
+Seating is also an important point to consider when you design a kitchen island.
 Choose stools that are comfortable, as well as easy to fit under the unit when not in use, to help keep the kitchen clean and tidy.

 The amount of storage a kitchen island provides can be one of the main factors in choosing this type of unit, even if you have relatively small floor space.

 Here at Wren Kitchens, our storage solutions cover every need you can think of.
-Mini-larders can be installed into the kitchen island, to give a practical solution to food storage.
+Mini kitchen larders can be installed into the island, to give a practical solution to food storage.
 Drawers can also be designed to fit in with your lifestyle, including integrated knife blocks and spice racks.

 Integrated bins can help to keep the kitchen looking clear, as well as providing a sanitary solution to garbage disposal.
-If fresh fruit and vegetables are a staple of your diet, then Wren Kitchens' range of breathable and sanitary drawers will help to keep your ingredients fresh and tasty, whilst adding to the overall aesthetic of the island.
+If fresh fruit and vegetables are a staple of your diet, then our range of breathable and sanitary drawers will help to keep your ingredients fresh and tasty, whilst adding to the overall aesthetic of your island kitchen design.